mailchimp/MailChimp.tmbundle/readme.md

 Commands
 --------
 * Campaign
-  * x List all Campaigns & Switch from menu
+  * x Select: Choose which campaign to work on.
+Only displays draft (saved) campaigns
   * x campaignContent (get)
   * x Upload HTML or Text: Allows uploading of text.txt or html.html file.
     * (known limitation: html only works for pushing to campaign that did import. templates need some work)